MSP-Greg/SketchUp/docs/Template_Guide.md

 ## Depreciated Constants

-I beleieve the following are depreciated.
+I believe the following are depreciated.
 VK_ constants should be used in their place.
 I tried the mask constants on both the key and flags parameters, and nothing seemed to work.